AnkitaRoychoudhury/artificial_life_git/README.md

 Specifically, I performed evolution 5 times for a population size of 10.
 Each run had 250-500 generations.
 For the pebble world, I also performed evolution 5 times for a population size of 10.
 Each run had 100-270 generations.
 At the end of each generation, I calculate and save the best fitness value of the entire population.

 Unfortunately, I was not able to simulate 500 generations for the pebble world because generating a world with pebbles took a long time.
 I ran the pebble simulation overnight and was able to get data for only 250 generations.
+In order to get 500 x 5 simulations, I would have had to run this for overnight for 10 nights - I did not start the project early enough.

 ### Results